CityWebConsultants/Iris/readme.md

 Core Modules
 ------------

-### database (?)

-Database abstraction layer.
-Presents a set of database manipulation methods such as .find, .insert, .update and passes these to the database handler module that has been configured.

 ### mongodb

 MongoDB database driver wrapper.
+Responds to the `hook_db` set of hooks to store and manipulate data in the database.

 ### auth